oppia/creator-documentation/docs/admins/add-skill-to-lesson.rst

       *Fig. 2.
 Dialog to assign a skill to a topic*

 5. Select the Topic from the list.
-It will highlight in green when selected.
+It will be highlighted in green when selected.
 6. Select **Save** to assign the Skill to the Topic.

 ---